data-fair/data-fair/doc/pages/user-guide-backoffice/datasets-en.md

 ## Concepts

 On the dataset edition page, you will find the **Schema** section which allows to view the model of your data.
 The schema of a dataset corresponds to its architecture (all the columns).
 In this section you can fill in [concepts](./user-guide-backoffice/concept).
-When you fill in a concept on a column, you associate a known elements of Data Fair to this column.
-This makes your data more meaningful for Data Fair.
+When you fill in a concept on a column, you associate a known elements of Data&nbsp;Fair to this column.
+This makes your data more meaningful for Data&nbsp;Fair.

 [Concepts](./user-guide-backoffice/concept) are used in various functions, in some cases, they are essential.
 For example, if you want to project your data onto a map, the **Latitude / Longitude** or **Geometry** concepts must be present on your schema.